Cold rolled bright annealed black steel strip

 Multiple specifications, supporting customization of different material widths and thicknesses.

-Q: Can stainless steel strips be machined?
+- Q: Can stainless steel strips be used in the production of architectural façades?

 Send your message to us